 Cloth Saves You Green

-Not only is cloth better for the Earth, adorable, and fun to wash, cloth diapers also save you green.
+Not only is cloth better for the Earth, adorable, and fun to wash, but cloth diapers also save you green.
 Unless you have a serious problem and spend $80 on one diaper because I have seen people do that. $80 fucking dollars.
 That’s insane.

 So aside from that lunacy, cloth diapers are really much cheaper.
 You can buy them new for like $4 and you can resell your diapers to recoup some cost.

 Seriously.
 Resell them.
-Yeah, it’s kinda weird because it’s sorta like buying used underwear I guess.
+Yeah, it’s kinda weird because it’s sorta like buying used underwear, I guess.
 But I’m not questioning it.

 As an example, I spent $4.50 on one newborn diaper that Evie wore for 2 months.
 I just resold that diaper for $3 on FB.
 So 1 diaper that I used for 2 months only cost me $1.50.
 Whoop whoop!